E. R. C. Brinkworth

-Edwin Robert Courtney Brinkworth (28 September 1901 – 1978) was an historian of central England and historical writer who produced three books on the history of Banbury, Oxfordshire.
+Edwin Robert Courtney Brinkworth (28 September 1901 – 1978) was a historian of central England and historical writer who produced three books on the history of Banbury, Oxfordshire.

 Early life

 Brinkworth was born in Bath, Somerset, on 28 September 1901 to Edwin James Brinkworth and his wife Alice Maude Brinkworth, both school teachers.
 He had a younger brother, Leonard George Brinkworth.

 Career

 Brinkworth's first historical work was the edited version of the Episcopal visitation book for the Archdeaconry of Buckingham, 1662, produced in association with the Buckinghamshire Record Society in 1947.
 In 1958 he produced Old Banbury: A Short Popular History which was published by the Banbury Historical Society.

 Death

 Brinkworth died in Banbury in 1978.